 Page 183.
 The following lines.
 These lines are in the last book of the Iliad, v.
-765 and 766 of Mr. Pope's translation.
+765 and 766 of Mr. Pope's translation;

 Page 189.
 Dispersed the darkness from his eyes.]
-The circumstance respecting Diomed, here mentioned by Pausanias, is related by Homer in the fifth book of the Iliad; where Minerva is represented thus addressing Diomed:
+The circumstance respecting Diomed, here mentioned by Pausanias, in related by Homer in the fifth book of the Ilian; where Minerya is represented thus addressing Diomed: